-An Instant Pot is not a traditional slow cooker (“TSC”).
-The TSC has two cooking settings: low and high.
-Recipes for TSCs assume:
+An Instant Pot is not a traditional slow cooker.
+It is an electric pressure cooker.
+Recipes for traditional slow cookers assume:

-- the heat is delivered by the element around the lower vertical sides of a ceramic crock to food totally or partly immersed in a cooking fluid;
+- heat is delivered by the element around the lower vertical sides of a ceramic crock to food totally or partly immersed in a cooking fluid;

 - fluid near the element may reach boiling temperature and bubble.
 The hot fluid circulates between and around the food at the micro and macro levels and transfers heat to ingredients further away from the hot sides.
 Food near the element may cook faster or even reach a sauté/fry/burn temperature;